jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_life_on_the_road.md

   </p>

   <p>
     Some players find creative ways to eat properly; Reading Phillies catcher Bobby Estalella is an example of one of them.
 When he began playing professional baseball, he was a prospect with tremendous potential, but was considered undisciplined.
 To handle the physical demands of being a catcher Bobby discovered bodybuilding.
-Maintaining the strict diet bodybuilders must follow is difficult &mdash; doing it on a limited budget is next to impossible.
+Maintaining the strict diet bodybuilders must follow is difficult&mdash;doing it on a limited budget is next to impossible.
 To remedy this he bought a wok and used it to cook his meals.
   </p>

   <p>